AlexZavor/chess/notes.md

 ### Conversion
 int Integer.parseInt(String value)
-returns exception for incorrectly formated thing Wrapper class for all of the primitives. with parse methods
+returns exception for incorrectly formatted thing Wrapper class for all the primitives. with parse methods

 ### Strings
 Technically not primitives
 Immutable
-Concatinations always make a new string.
+Concatenations always make a new string.
-String.format()                     // like printf() function for formating a string.
+String.format()                     // like printf() function for formatting a string.
 String s = "Hello"                  // pointing to the same "hello" for the same string.
 String s = new String("Hello");     // Same literal. makes a copy. not really helpful String concatenation is slow